alleyinteractive/.github/README.md

 ##### `node`

 - Specify the Node version to use.
-- Will not built front-end assets if none are found.
+- Will not build front-end assets if none are found.
 - Accepts a number.
 - Defaults to `16`.